barbaraeguche/algorithms/neetcode/read-mes/advanced-dsa/trees/segment-tree.md

 able to calculate the sum of the range. this is the fundamental textbook problem behind segment trees, and this is what we will be focusing on.

-solving this using an array is trivial but to go through the range, in the worst case, takes `O(n)` time. if we want to update a value in an array, it is done in `O(1)` time. now, segment trees promise to implement both update and perform queries in `O(log(n))` time. though it adds more overhead to the update function, the tradeoff is that our search function will be much faster.
+solving this using an array is trivial but to go through the range, in the worst case, takes $`O(n)`$ time. if we want to update a value in an array, it is done in $`O(1)`$ time. now, segment trees promise to implement both update and perform queries in $`O(log(n))`$ time. though it adds more overhead to the update function, the tradeoff is that our search function will be much faster.

 not too dissimilar to merge sort, the idea here is to break up the array into segments, by a branching factor of two to